-A Burlington Public Library card is free for people who live, work, attend school, or pay property taxes in Burlington.
+A Burlington Public Library card is FREE for people who live, work, attend school, or pay property taxes in Burlington.
 You need a library card to borrow items in our collection.
 A card is not required to attend events or to use public access computers.

 How to Get a FREE Card

 Come into your local library branch and bring along your Ontario driver's licence or two pieces of identification—or self-register now for a library card by completing the online application.
 As a member, you'll receive one library card number only, emailed to you as a 14-digit barcode or on a physical card that you carry in your wallet.